MileHacker Logo

 Population Overview

-The island's population consists of local Thais, many of whom have lived on A Small island in the gulf of thailand for generations or moved from the mainland to work in tourism.
+The island's population consists of local Thais, many of whom have lived on A Small island in the gulf of thailand for generations or moved from the main landmass to operate in tourism.
 A large expat community also resides on the island, mainly involved in the dive industry, hospitality, and related services.

 Activities